-I suggest setting the Amount to around 30%, select Gaussian as Distribution, and check the Monochromatic box.
+I suggest setting the Amount to around 30%, selecting Gaussian as Distribution, and checking the Monochromatic box.
 You can check the Preview option to see how it looks on your image.

-You wouldn’t see much of the snow yet at the point.
+You wouldn’t see much of the snow yet at this point.
 There are a couple more filters and adjustments you’ll need to make.

 Before going to the next step, you can use the Free Transform tool to increase the size of the snow layer.
 For example, I increased mine by 400%, and the Noise (supposed to be the snow effect) looks slightly larger.

 Step 4: Change the layer blending mode to Screen.
 This blending mode will hide the black color and only show the white, which is the snow part.

 As you see that the snow looks quite small and not very visible, right?
 Don’t worry, there are more tricks, follow me to the next steps.

 Step 5: Go to the top menu and select Image > Adjustments > Threshold.
 The lower the threshold value, the more white area (snow) will show.
 Move the slider left to decrease and move to the right to increase the value.

 Step 6: Go back to the top menu and select Filter > Blur > Motion Blur.
 You can set the distance to around 7 to 10 Pixels and the snow will look more natural.

 Check the Preview box to see how it looks.
 Click OK when you’re happy with the effect and that’s it.